Cold Sore vs Pimple: What's the Difference?

 Wondering whether you have a cold sore or pimple?
 If you’re experiencing severe acne or outbreaks of cold sores, there is treatment available to help you.
 Speak to an online doctor at PlushCare today, who can help to diagnose your skin during a virtual appointment, and write a prescription for the treatment you need.

-PlushCare makes it simple, affordable, and convenient to make an appointment.
-Just click here to get started with one of our trusted doctors.
+PlushCare makes it simple, affordable, and convenient to book an appointment with one of our trusted doctors.

 Read More About Cold Sores and Pimples